convox/docs/docs/reference/app-parameters.md

 Set to `No` to allow the app to listen on HTTP rather than the default behavior of having all HTTP requests automatically redirected to HTTPS.

+### ScanImages

+Uses the built-in ECR image scanning to help identify vulnerabilities on each image push.
+Defaults to `Yes`, but if you wish to disable automatic image scanning, set this app parameter to `No`.

 ### TaskTags

 Set to `Yes` to cause ECS tags to be propagated to the task level.